DSFrey/data-structures-and-algorithms/javascript/linked-list/README.md

   - insert after
     - arguments: value, new value
     - adds a new node with the given new value immediately after the first node that has the value specified
+  - kthFromEnd
+    - arguments: number
+    - finds the value of the node a certain number of nodes from the end
 - Stretch Goal: Implement a doubly linked list
 - Stretch Goal: Write an additional method to delete a node with the given value from the linked list
+- Stretch Goal: Implement a method that finds the node at the middle of the Linked List.

 ## Approach & Efficiency